3rd Battalion, 319th Field Artillery Regiment: Battle of Dak To

 From 1 May 1969 to 31 July 1969, 3/319th AFAR continued direct support to 173rd Airborne Brigade conducting Operation Washington Green (pacification in northern Bình Định Province) and Operation Darby Maul I, a series of search and clear operations in the An Lao Valley by 4th Mobile Strike Force Battalion under the operational control of the 173rd.
 HSB located at LZ English.
 Battery A located at FSB Frost until 6 July, then FSB Stinger until 12 July, then FSB Lisa until 27 July, then LZ English until 28 July, then LZ Lowboy, in addition to sending a platoon to Operation Red Thrust VIII, firing 508 rounds.
 Battery B located a LZ Two Bits, and sent a platoon to fire 543 rounds on Operation Red Thrust VII and another platoon to LZ Challenge from 3–5 July.
 Battery C located at FSB Rock near Bac Loc and conducted two 1-day raids on 11 and 13 June.
-Battery D located at LZ Lowboy, with 2 howitzers sent on Operation Red Thrust V in 5 days ending 2 May.
+Battery D located at LZ Lowboy, with two howitzers sent on Operation Red Thrust V in five days ending 2 May.
 On 12 July, Battery D displaced to support Battery A from FSB Hawkeye but returned to LZ Lowboy until 28 July, then occupied FSB Hunky.
-The battalion received three 105mm howitzers in May.
+The battalion received three 105 mm howitzers in May.
 In July, LTC John R. Martin replaced LTC Joseph J Leszcsynski.
-Overall, the battalion fired 55,735 rounds of 105mm during the period.
+Overall, the battalion fired 55,735 rounds of 105 mm during the period.
 The battalion noted that the use of two collimators was an effective replacement for the use of aiming posts when occupying constricted platoon sized positions, that low-level illumination was an effective incendiary against enemy crops, and that aerial photos or overflights assisted in the defense of fire support bases, especially when no infantry security forces were provided.
 Additionally, close liaison in support of Ranger operations assisted in timely and accurate fire support.